Synthetic Data Vault. A deep learning approach for building synthetic data

 #load a sample dataset

-sdv.demo import load_tabular_demo
+from sdv.demo import load_tabular_demo

 data = load_tabular_demo('student_placements')